Paths to Freedom: Helen Fitzgerald

 Helen Fitzgerald, played by Deirdre O'Kane, is the middle class, middle-aged wife of Jeremy.
 Keen to maintain an aura of nonchalance, stability and normality, she repeatedly expresses her indignation at Jeremy's treatment by the justice system, and questions the validity of both the charges pressed against him and the credibility of the paralysed victim of Jeremy's hit-and-run.
 Helen lives a lavish lifestyle, and at various points throughout the series she is seen dining in expensive restaurants, attending theatrical productions and hosting garden parties.
 As the plot develops, we observe Helen's increasingly superficial nature, most particularly in relation to her husband.
 As Jeremy's mental well-being declines, Helen becomes increasingly frustrated with his inability to communicate coherently and his violent mood swings.
 Her frustration is also of a sexual nature, and in episode 6 she invites both Rats and the series' camera crew to have sex with her in her family home, with Jeremy residing in a tent in the back garden.
 Further instances of Helen's marital infidelity are also alluded to, and we learn that she engaged in sexual relations while on holidays with her friend Gwen in Paris, with a French man who 'rogered her senseless' on a 'crate of aubergines'.
 In later episodes, Helen is rarely seen without a glass of white wine in hand.

 Tomo

 Tomo, played by Peter McDonald, is Rat's best friend and fellow musician in the band Sperm.com, in which he plays guitar.
 His long black hair and style of dress identify him as a heavy metal fan; he is seen to wear t-shirts featuring the bands No Sweat and Ministry during the series.
 He is portrayed as being quite unintelligent – a classic comedy buffoon – and also as being overwhelmed when it comes to contact with the opposite sex.

 Barney

-Played by Darragh Kelly, Barney (affectionately referred to as "Barnser") is Jeremy's closest companion and golfing partner.
+Barney (affectionately referred to as "Barnser") is a character in the popular comedy series Paths to Freedom on the Irish television network RTÉ Two.
+He is portrayed by Darragh Kelly.
+Barney is depicted as Jeremy's closest companion and golfing partner.
 He is blindly supportive of Jeremy and fails to see his friend's shortcomings, appearing somewhat of a side-kick.
-Even as the series progresses, and he appears to grow increasingly embarrassed by Jeremy's behaviour, he never overtly speaks out against him.
+Even as the series progresses, and he appears to grow increasingly embarrassed by Jeremy's behavior, he never overtly speaks out against him.